geekyoswald/Android_/ovgu_exam_attendance_docs/03_system_architecture_and_design.md

 - Embedded and offline by design.
 - Strong support for indexed exact lookups and transactional persistence.
-- Suitable for audit logging and structured export.
+- Suitable for structured export; audit logging optional for MVP.

 ### Encrypted Local Storage